AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/reviewer-global-navigation-bar.md

 description: The Main Menu changes with the access level you have been assigned by your Adobe Workfront administrator.
 By default, you are given access only to the areas that include functionality allowed by your access level.
 To understand the components of the default layout of each access level, see About the default Adobe Workfront layout.
 ---

-# Understand a Reviewer's Main Menu in `Adobe Workfront`
+# Understand a Reviewer's Main Menu in Adobe Workfront

-The Main Menu changes with the access level you have been assigned by your `Adobe Workfront administrator`.
+The Main Menu changes with the access level you have been assigned by your Adobe Workfront administrator.
 By default, you are given access only to the areas that include functionality allowed by your access level.
 To understand the components of the default layout of each access level, see [About the default Adobe Workfront layout](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md).

 ## Understand the default Main Menu of a Reviewer